Alexabeth20/Alexabeth20.github.io/_posts/2025-05-13-ci-cd-pipeline-using-aws-lambda-python.md

 ## Reflection

 Before this project, while I understood CI/CD concepts theoretically, I had not documented the pipeline creation process step-by-step.
+To become more proficient in these processes, I created this documentation during the time I was learning DevOps in AWS Cloud Institute.
 This project provided hands-on experience to YAML syntax, GitHub Actions workflows, and the structure of real-world DevOps documentation.
-It also challenged me to explain complex processes in plain language, which improved both my technical writing and cloud architecture skills.
+It also challenged me to explain complex processes in plain language, which improved both my technical writing and cloud architecture knowledge.

 ### Project Links

 > Right-click a link and choose “Open in new tab” if you don’t want to leave this page.
 {: .prompt-tip }

+> The GitHub Actions workflow used in this project was adapted from a lab exercise in the AWS Cloud Institute DevOps track.
+I customized it to suit the needs of this project, while also consulting with GitHub Actions Documentation.
+{: .prompt-info }

 - [CI/CD Pipeline Knowledge Article (Markdown format)](/assets/ci-cd-pipeline-using-aws-lambda.md)